 Essentials courses are co-requisite support to college-level math courses.
-Co-requisite courses provide just-intime support and supplemental instruction designed to help students succeed in college-level math courses.
+Co-requisite courses provide just-in-time support and supplemental instruction designed to help students succeed in college-level math courses.
 The student's college-level course is determined by their major.
 The following are the essentials courses in mathematics:

-MATH 0123 Essentials for Precalculus MATH 0403 Essentials for Quantitative Reasoning
+MATH 0513 Essentials for Precalculus MATH 0472 Essentials for Quantitative Reasoning MATH 0482 Essentials for Mathematics Functions and Their Uses

-For students with appropriate placement scores, TCC offers MATH 0123 and MATH 0403 as "co-requisite" courses to MATH 1513 (Precalculus I) and MATH 1473 (Quantitative Reasoning).
-Students must register in both MATH 0123 and its linked MATH 1513 section or MATH 0403 and its linked MATH 1473.
+For students with appropriate placement scores, TCC offers MATH 0513, 0472 and MATH 0482 as "co-requisite" courses to MATH 1513 (Precalculus I), MATH 1473 (Quantitative Reasoning) and MATH 1483 (Mathematics Functions and their Uses).
+Students must register in both MATH 0513 and its linked MATH 1513 section or MATH 0472 and its linked MATH 1473 or MATH 0482 and its linked 1483.
 This model is an excellent option and will accelerate students' progress through their mathematics foundations coursework.
 It also enables students to complete their proficiency requirements and college-level mathematics course in the same semester.